jlinoff/git2dot/README.md

 1. For large graphs consider using the `--squash` option.
 2. For graphs that have multiple branches and tags on the same commits consuder using the `--crunch` option.
-3. If you only want to see the combined history of a few branches or tags (like release branches) consider using the `--choose-branch` and `--choose-tag` options.
+3. If you only want to see the combined history of a few branches or tags (like release branches) consider using the `--choose-branch` and `--choose-tag` options to prune the graph.
 4. Use the `--since` option if you don't care about ancient history.